 Is Peloton worth the extra money?
 Overall, the peloton is worth extra money because over the long haul you end up paying less for access to world-class fitness products, compared to OTF or other brands.

 Take a look below at the comparison table where I break down the cost of peloton and OTF initial vs 48 months from now.

-As you can see, if you plan to train with orangetheory for 4 years, it will set you back for $7,200 to $9,600, depending on where you live.
-That’s over $5,000 difference.
+As you can see, if you plan to train with Orangetheory for 4 years, it will set you back $7,200 to $9,600, depending on where you live.
+That’s over a $5,000 difference.

-With peloton you pay only a big amount upfront, and after is only $39/month.
+With peloton you pay only a big amount upfront, and after is only $44/month.

 On the other hand, with the peloton, you have a thriving online community that is extremely welcoming for everyone.
 They are always eager to help, motivate, and inspire, especially the new joiners.

-If you want to use fitness class as a way to meet new people, the orangetheory is your best option.
+If you want to use fitness classes as a way to meet new people, the Orangetheory is your best option.

 What Else is Similar to Orangetheory?

 One of the most popular fitness franchises that are similar to Orangetheory is F45 training and CrossFit.
 They have a different exercise routine but are as challenging as OTF.